philippinespire/pire_cssl_data_processing/gazza_minuta/README.md

 ## 16. Filter VCF file for HWE

 PCA & ADMIXTURE showed cryptic structure.
 ABas & CBas (individuals from Basud River) were all assigned to one deme (deme "A"). ~50% of AHam & CBat (individuals from Hamilo Cove) were assigned to the same deme as ABas & CBas while the other ~50% clustered separately (identified as deme "B" for now).
   * Species IDs are unknown at this point, however Brendan recovered and blasted COI sequences for some individuals.
 Those recovered from Bas individuals hit against Gmi very confidently.
-CBat_008 (which belongs to the "B" deme) did not hit to Gmi, but instead hit against *Gazza spp Fiji* or *GFazza achlamys* with a higher % match (though not great).
+CBat_008 (which belongs to the "B" deme) did not hit to Gmi, but instead hit against *Gazza spp Fiji* or *Gazza achlamys* with a higher % match (though not great).
 Thus, we are going to move forward deme "A" and continue to call it Gmi.

 List of AHam & CBat individuals in deme "B" (39 in all):
   * **Albatross (11 total):** AHam_016, AHam_031, AHam_033, AHam_041, AHam_055,  AHam_060, AHam_065, AHam_078, AHam_079, AHam_083 & AHam_089